 The community eventually started fighting back against the company, stealing sugarcane and destroying tractors.
 Two years ago, someone burned down more than 1,000 acres of sugarcane fields.
-Last year, a Green Fuel employee got his arm hacked off with a machete in a fight with a farmer.
+Last year, local media reported multiple clashes between security forces and local farmers.
 After that, the situation reached a tenuous stalemate: Every time the community held a protest or swiped some sugarcane, the company turned off the irrigation water for a few days.